Star Trek TV Blog

 There is nothing yet to comment on regarding Star Trek: Prodigy.
 Although the premise of "a group of lawless teens" doesn't seem to bode well at all, there is a chance that the series can fit into the Star Trek Universe.
 And this still wouldn't mean that it has to be canon too.

-Despite my harsh reaction on the trailer and despite the fact that the opening scene isn't funny (except perhaps in a Rick and Morty way), the above is my take on Lower Decks as well.
+Despite my harsh reaction to the trailer and despite the fact that the opening scene isn't funny (except perhaps in a Rick and Morty way), the above is my take on Lower Decks as well.
 If the series manages to embrace the spirit of Star Trek in more than only factoids and visuals and if it also brings us intelligent humor unlike in the bits we already know, count me in.
 And even if Lower Decks turns out to be just a sicko parody of the real Star Trek, this still wouldn't be a reason to hate it.
 I very likely won't accept the decree that it is canon anyway.
-Because why should an animated series about infantile and irresponsible junior officers on a crazy ship be eligible, whereas the canon status of a show with the very characters of TOS on the original Enterprise is disputed?
+Because why should an animated comedy about junior officers on a crazy ship be eligible, whereas the canon status of a serious show with the very characters of TOS on the original Enterprise is disputed?

 Lower Decks deserves a chance, and I would watch it if there were a legal way.
 But CBS seems to have failed to market this series internationally.
 Even Netflix, the logical choice for anything related to Star Trek and to Rick and Morty, does not seem to be interested in Lower Decks, at least not for the price that CBS demands.